iFonny/not-a-virus/README.md

 - Clone on the production server
 - Add `.env.production.local` file with secrets

-/!\ To build on local machine you need to be on the same architecture (you can't run x86 built image on an arm64/aarch64 machine)

-To launch after the

 ## On local machine (build and push)

 ```bash